Skip to main content

 Canadians are absolutely obsessed with poutine!
 If you’re downtown, you’ll see a poutine truck every couple of blocks.
 If a restaurant doesn’t have poutine as a side dish or a main, then they’re considered crazy!
 Not just fast food places, mind you (I love the McDonald’s poutine!), I mean all types of restaurants!
 You get poutine at shawarma places, at Indian restaurants (yup, you read that right), and Chinese restaurants.
 Everyone’s gotta serve up their own poutine!

-I had my first poutine not too long after arriving to Canada.
+I had my first poutine not too long after arriving in Canada.
 During my first year of university, peers in my residence were asking me if I’ve tried the poutine sold on campus yet.
 I said no and went rushing to try it.
 Okay, my life changed after that day!
 I would go to that little hut so often for a satisfying treat!
 I liked having the poutine and Italian sausage combo, yum!

 If you follow my Instagram stories, you know that poutine has become king of my fast food options.
 When I’m not feeling like making a lunch, I almost always resort to getting a nice piping hot poutine!